 The Man Up Club Presents GODFlow Festival Featuring Angela "BLAC CHYNA" White

-MINNEAPOLIS, July 12, 2023 /PRNewswire/ --The Man Up Club, a non-profit mentor leadership organization for young men of color, proudly presents Godflow Hip Hop & Hope Fest on Sunday, July 23rd at the historic concert venue, First Avenue, where Prince filmed Purple Rain.
+MINNEAPOLIS, July 18, 2023 /PRNewswire/ -- The Man Up Club, a non-profit mentor leadership organization for young men of color, proudly presents Godflow Hip Hop & Hope Fest on Sunday, July 23rd at the historic concert venue, First Avenue, where Prince filmed Purple Rain.

 "Godflow Hip Hop and Hope Fest is one catalytic event for youth and young adults to attend without being judged, and to have a personal encounter with Jesus.
 Here, they will get assistance managing daily struggles with mental health, abuse, trauma, racism, and faith.
 The culture is ready for a movement that allows our youth to be seen as they are and meet them where they are on their journey," says Korey "XROSS" Dean Sr. Founder & Executive Director of The Man Up Club and Godflow Fest.